Naqo08/mountain-explorer/README.md

     ```
   - Your browser should automatically open to `http://localhost:5173` (or a similar port), where you can see the Mountain Explorer app running.

+## **💡 Future Improvements & Expansions**

+This project provides a solid foundation that can be extended with many exciting features.
+Here are a few ideas for future development:

+- **Interactive Maps**: Integrate a mapping library like Leaflet or Google Maps to plot mountain locations.
+Clicking on a map pin could open the mountain's detail modal.

+- **Advanced Data Visualization**: Add a "Comparison Mode" where users can select multiple mountains and see a side-by-side visual comparison of their heights, prominences, and other stats using charts.

+- **Real-Time Data Integration**:

+  - **Summit Weather**: Integrate a weather API (like OpenWeatherMap) to display current weather conditions and a forecast for the mountain's summit.

+- **User-Generated Content**:

+  - **Photo Galleries**: Allow users to create accounts and upload their own photos from their climbs.

+  - **Reviews & Difficulty Ratings**: Implement a user-based rating system for climbing difficulty, trail conditions, and overall experience.

+- **Detailed Hiking & Climbing Routes**: For each mountain, add detailed information about popular hiking and climbing routes, including route maps, distance, elevation gain, and estimated time to complete.